Key Takeaways

 This approach to AI for process automation is a fundamental architectural mistake.
 You do not put a jet engine on a horse-drawn carriage.

 True AI for process automation is not a feature you plug into a rigid flowchart.
 It requires an entirely new operating system where the cognitive agent serves as the core engine.
-Building business process automation in AI means rethinking how work gets done from the ground up—without relying on brittle code.
-For a broader strategic lens, see our guide to AI and digital transformation.
+Building business process automation in AI means rethinking how work gets done from the ground up without relying on brittle code.
+For a broader strategic lens, see AI and digital transformation and the OS for cognition: generative AI for the enterprise.

 At a glance: what this article covers